MapsPeople/docs/src/android/v3/live-data/index.md

     </mi-tab-panel>
 </mi-tabs>

-In the example we enable Live Data for the availability and occupancy domain type.
-Internal processes will determine which topics are relevant for subscription based on where the map is situated.
-A default rendering mechanism will also alter the appearance of the relevant locations on the map.
-As a consequence, the SDK will set custom display rules for this rendering.
-Adding your own or resetting display rules while Live Data is enabled with default rendering may break the rendering for the current MapControl instance.
-Hence, you should not use custom display rules unless you are handling the rendering of live data by your own.
+In the example we enable Live Data for the "Availability" and "Occupancy" Domain types.
+Internal processes will determine which Topics are relevant for subscription based on where the map is situated.
+A default rendering mechanism will also alter the appearance of the relevant Locations on the map.
+As a consequence, the SDK will set custom Display Rules for this rendering.
+Adding your own, or resetting Display Rules, while Live Data is enabled with default rendering, may break the rendering for the current MapControl instance.
+Hence, you should not use custom Display Rules unless you are handling the rendering of Live Data on your own.

  You can disable the Live Data again by calling `disableLiveData(String domainType)`.